soedinglab/MMseqs2/README.md

 You can calculate the memory requirements in bytes for L columns and N rows using the following formula:

-        M = (7*N*L + 8*a^k) byte
+        M = (7 B × N × L + 8 B × a^k) byte

 MMseqs stores an index table and two auxiliary arrays, which have a total size of M byte.

-For a database containing N sequences with an average length L, the memory consumption of the index table is `(7*N*L) byte`.
+For a database containing N sequences with an average length L, the memory consumption of the index table is `(7B × N × L)` byte.
 Note that the memory consumption grows linearly with the number of the sequences N in the database.

-The two auxiliary arrays consume `(8*a^k) byte`, with a being the size of the amino acid alphabet (usually 21 including the unknown amino acid X) and the  k-mer size k.
+The two auxiliary arrays consume `(8 B × a^k)` bytes, with a being the size of the amino acid alphabet (usually 21 including the unknown amino acid X) and the  k-mer size k.

-### How to run mmseqs on multipe servers
+### How to run MMseqs2 on multipe servers using MPI
 MMseqs2 can run on multiple cores and servers using OpenMP (OMP) and message passing interface (MPI).
 MPI assigns database splits to each servers and each server computes them using multiple cores (OMP).
 Currently `prefilter`, `align`, `result2profile`, `swapresults` can take advantage of MPI.

 To parallelize the time-consuming k-mer matching and gapless alignment stages `prefilter` among multiple servers, two different modes are available.
 In the first, MMseqs2 can split the target sequence set into approximately equal-sized chunks, and each server searches all queries against its chunk.
 Alternatively, the query sequence set is split into equal-sized chunks and each server searches its query chunk against the entire target set.
 Splitting the target database is less time-efficient due to the slow, IO-limited merging of results.
-MMseqs2 will try to detect the optimal split mode based on the main memory of the machine.
-We assume that all machines have the same amount of memory.
+But it reduces the memory required on each server to `7 × N L/#chunks + a^k × 8 B` and allows users to search through huge databases on servers with moderate memory sizes.
+If the number of chunks is larger than the number of servers, chunks will be distributed among servers and processed sequentially.
+By default, MMseqs2 automatically decides which mode to pick based on the available memory (assume that all machines have the same amount of memory).

 Make sure that MMseqs2 was compiled with MPI by using the `-DHAVE_MPI=1` flag (`cmake -DHAVE_MPI=1 -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=. ..`).
 Our precomplied static version of MMseqs2 can not use MPI.